opengeospatial/ogcapi-coverages/README.md

 * http://acme.com/oapi/collections/{collectionid}/coverage/domainset  -- returns the coverage's domain set definition
 * http://acme.com/oapi/collections/{collectionid}/coverage/rangetype  -- returns the coverage's range type information (i.e., a description of the data semantics)
 * http://acme.com/oapi/collections/{collectionid}/coverage/metadata  -- returns the coverage's metadata (may be empty)
-* http://acme.com/oapi/collections/{collectionid}/coverage/rangeset  -- returns the coverage's range set, i.e., the actual values in the coverage's Native Format
+* http://acme.com/oapi/collections/{collectionid}/coverage/rangeset  -- returns the coverage's range set, i.e., the actual values in the coverage's Native Format (see format encoding for ways to retrieve in specific formats)
+* http://acme.com/oapi/collections/{collectionid}/coverage/all  -- returns all of the above namely the coverage's domainset, rangetype, meatadata, and rangeset comparable to a GetCoverage response

 ### Coverage Subsetting